haydenw2005/Demo-Booking-Validator/README.md

 1. Open your browser and go to http://localhost:3000
 2. Enter the URL of the landing page you want to test
 3. Optionally customize the test profile and test goals
-4. Click the "Run Test" button to start the validation
+4. Click the "Start Test" button to start the validation
 5. View the results of the test, including actions taken and screenshots

 ## Development